mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 og:
   image:
 tagline: |
-  <p>As SvelteKit edges ever closer to it's 1.0 release, let's take a look at what makes it special and how it compares to EmberJS by recreating the Ember Super Rentals with SvelteKit.</p>
+  <p>As SvelteKit edges ever closer to its 1.0 release, let's take a look at what makes it unique and how it compares to EmberJS by recreating the Ember Super Rentals with SvelteKit.</p>

 image: ""
 imageAlt: ""